abraia/abraia-multiple/README.md

 # Abraia API client for Python

-Python client for the Abraia API, used for [Abraia](https://abraia.me) to transform and optimize (compress) images on-line intelligently.
-Read more at [https://abraia.me/docs](https://abraia.me/docs).
+Python client for the [Abraia](https://abraia.me) API, used to smartly transform and optimize (compress) images on-line.
+Read more at
+[https://abraia.me/docs](https://abraia.me/docs).

 ## Installation